input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 in
 [`verifyNextBVData`](https://github.com/input-output-hk/cardano-sl/blob/f77917a6a6a393bb3ef158500c147181fe21ed39/src/Pos/Update/Poll/Logic/Base.hs#L194-L221).

-In addition, there are some fields that are unused right now but will be used in the future.
+In addition, there are some fields that are unused right now, but will be used in the future.
 Their meaning is briefly described below:

   * `bvdMaxTxSize` – transaction size limit (in bytes).